linuswillner/Weather-Observatory/README.md

 Before starting, make sure you have completed the following steps:

 - Cloned this repository with **git clone https://github.com/linuswillner/Weather-Observatory**
+- Installed dependencies via **npm install**
 - Created **server/.env** and **client/config.js** based on their examples
+- Created the database via **npm run dbcreate**

 **npm start**: Starts the Webpack dev server, after which the application is visible at http://localhost:8000.

 **npm run start-api**: Starts the RethinkDB binary (Dev) and then the REST API.
 These can be inspected and tried with for instance Postman (https://getpostman.com) (API, http://localhost:8010) and the RethinkDB web interface (http://localhost:8080).

 **Note:** It is imperative that the API is started before the web app is started, otherwise the app will not display information before the API can respond.
-Remember to create a database named **Weather** and add a table named **Observations** to it as well.

 ## Technologies used